AsteriskAmpersand/Ice-Stable/README.md

   - MV increased to 32 (up from 27).
   - Element and Status Modifiers increased to 1.2x (up from 1.0x).
   - Now affected by affinity and can deal critical damage.
+  - Now affected by sharpness damage modifiers.
-- Echo Wave "Impact":
+- Impact Echo Wave:
   - MV changed to 40/100/160 (was 50/100/150).
   - Now affected by affinity and can deal critical damage.
+  - Now affected by sharpness damage modifiers.
-- Echo Wave "Dragon":
+- Element Echo Wave (previously Echo Wave "Dragon"):
   - MV changed to 30/75/120 (was 45/65/85).
+  - Deals element damage based on the equipped weapon's element type and damage.
     - Base Dragon damage removed (was 60/120/180).
-Now uses the equipped weapon's element type and element damage.
     - Element damage no longer scales with Attack stat.
     - Element Modifier increased to 4.0x/10.0x/16.0x (up from 1.0x/1.0x/1.0x).
-  - > While the change to element modifier looks significant, it's mainly compensating for the loss of Attack stat scaling.
+    - > While the increase to element modifier looks significant, it is mainly compensating for the equally significant loss of Attack stat scaling.
   - Now affected by affinity and can deal critical damage.
+  - Now affected by sharpness damage modifiers.
 - Jumping Smash:
   - MV increased to 40 (up from 35).
   - Element and Status Modifiers increased to 1.2x (up from 1.0x).